kirstein/mirror/README.md

 Mirror has two main functions:

-	mirror.to(container) - copies all fields marked with @Contain annotation to predefined container.
+	mirror.store(container) - copies all fields marked with @Contain annotation to predefined container.

-	mirror.from(container) - tries to copy all the data from container to given fields in targeted class.
+	mirror.fetch(container) - tries to copy all the data from container to given fields in targeted class.

 For gathering information about fields Mirror is using Java reflections API.